Shopify/liquid/_basics/truthy-and-falsy.md

 <hr/>

 An [EmptyDrop](/themes/liquid-documentation/basics/types/#empty-drop) is also truthy.
-In the example below, if <code>settings.page</code> is an empty string or set to a hidden or deleted object, you will end up with an EmptyDrop.
+In the example below, if `settings.page` is an empty string or set to a hidden or deleted object, you will end up with an EmptyDrop.
 The result is an undesirable empty &lt;div&gt;:

 <p class="input">Input</p>
 {% highlight html %}{% raw %}